Welcome to the Twenty-Ninth YWCA World Council

 Acknowledging that the calabash may come in different shapes, the design was conceptual rather than literal, and it suggests a divergent perspective of the calabash viewing it from the top.
 The design also seeks to be bold, simple, clean, smart and dynamic, while capturing other African elements like traditional wear and fabrics.

 At the same time, the circular design symbolizes – focus, cycles, unity, wholeness, centring and revolution.

 The palette of colours used are a combination of vibrant warm and earth colours, and existing ones that are part of the current World YWCA branding.

 The development of this creative process was only possible thanks to the support of our honorary host association, the YWCA of South Africa, the feedback provided by the World YWCA Global Communication Group when selecting the final design, and the talent, skills and commitment of graphic artist Olivia from Sri Lanka, who you may reach to by clicking here.

-The programme of the 29th World Council will have five main components:
+The programme of the 29th World Council will have six main components:

 - Governance and business sessions